Mapping-and-Analyzing-Research-Software/Mapping-and-Analyzing-Research-Software.github.io/divisions/budget-and-legal/index.md

 The budget and legal division is in charge of the money and legal matters.

 ## Typical users/customers of the division:
-Stewardship division, other divisons of MARS.
+Stewardship and People division, other divisions of MARS.

 ## Typical responsibilities: